soooochan/soooochan/README.md

-### I'm a developer who tries to make a positive impact on the people around me
+### :raised_hands:I'm a developer who tries to make a positive impact on the people around me
 ----

-Hi there!
+:camel: Hi there!
 I'm a developer who tries to do my best in given tasks and tries to live hard.

 <pre>
 <code>
 {
-    <span style="color:green">"name" </span>: "kwak, soo chan",
+    "name" : "kwak, soo chan",
     "position": "developer",
     "tech-stack": {
     "frontend": [